Marchie/marchie.io/content/posts/drone-pipelines-for-aws-lambda-functions/index.md

 ## What would a functional test look like?

-Our functional test should treat our system as a "black-box".[^black-box] Our test should check the behaviours defined in our requirements, which we could describe as follows:
+Our functional test should treat our system as a "black-box".
+Our test should check the behaviours defined in our requirements, which we could describe as follows:[^black-box]

 [^black-box]: We have no visibility or knowledge of the internal workings or structures of a "black-box"; we can only
     test the behaviour that a black-box exhibits.